-Don’t get too carried away with exact placement, you can skew the portions closer or further so long as its not bang on centre.
+Don’t get too carried away with exact placement, you can skew the portions closer or further so long as its not bang on centre as I do in much of my landscape photography composition.
 (Yes we really do spell ‘centre’ like that in Australia)

 Now I might have been joking when I mentioned Angry Birds at the beginning of this article but lo and behold ‘The Thirds’